GenKrit/ID-frontend/README.md

 Contact
 For inquiries or collaboration, please reach out to:

-Email: adm21002947@rmlau.ac.in
+Email: 22f2000067@ds.study.iitm.ac.in
-LinkedIn: Praveen Kumar Gupta
+LinkedIn: Shashwat Pandey
-Developed with 💻 and ❤️ by Praveen Kumar Gupta.
+Developed with 💻 and ❤️ by Shashwat Pandey